PhantomInsights/tweet-transcriber/README.md

 * `PRAW` : Makes the use of the Reddit API very easy.
 * `Requests` : To perform HTTP requests to twitter.com.
-* `BeautifulSoup` : To extract twitter urls from the Reddit comments
+* `BeautifulSoup` : To extract twitter urls from the Reddit comments.

 ## Reddit Bots